 Maximum medical improvement (MMI) and impairment rating evaluations (IRE) plays an important role in Pennsylvania workers’ compensation law.
 If you were injured at work and are currently receiving workers’ compensation benefits, understanding what MMI and IREs are and how they affect your claim can help you make sure that you get all the benefits you are entitled to under state law.

 If you or a loved one was hurt at work, contact us.
 Mitch Dugan and his highly skilled and experienced workers’ compensation lawyers at Dugan & Associates will work vigorously to pursue fair and just compensation for loss of earnings, medical expenses, and damages.
 Consultations are free.
 If there is not a recovery of compensation, there is also no fee.
-Contact us today online or by telephone at 412-353-3572.
+Contact us today online below or by telephone at 412-353-3572.

 "*" indicates required fields